stelligent/skaffold_on_aws/README.md

     KBCFG
     export KUBECONFIG=$KUBECONFIG:~/.kube/config-${cluster_name}

-You can confirm everything is working with this command:
+You can confirm everything is working with this command (assuming the cloudformation stack above has completed!:

     kubectl get svc